-Paul Starita is Senior Counsel at Singleton Schreiber with over 29 years of experience as a trial attorney.
-He exclusively represents plaintiffs in catastrophic personal injury and mass tort matters in State and Federal court.
+Paul Starita is Senior Trial Counsel at Singleton Schreiber with over 29 years of experience as a trial attorney.
+He exclusively represents plaintiffs in catastrophic personal injury and mass tort matters in State and Federal courts.

-Before focusing on serving plaintiffs, Paul served the people of San Diego and Imperial Counties as an Assistant U.S. Attorney for over 18 years.
-Paul represented the United States, its agencies, officers, and employees in a wide variety of civil litigation matters including cases involving vehicle and industrial accidents, premises liability, wrongful death, medical malpractice, constitutional torts, and employment.
-Additionally, Paul prosecuted civil health care and procurement fraud cases under the False Claims Act.
+Before joining the Singleton Schreiber team, Mr. Starita served the people of San Diego and Imperial counties as an Assistant U.S. Attorney for over 18 years.
+Mr. Starita represented the United States, its agencies, officers, and employees in a wide variety of civil litigation matters, including cases involving vehicle and industrial accidents, premises liability, wrongful death, medical malpractice, constitutional torts, and employment.
+In addition, Paul prosecuted civil health care and procurement fraud cases under the False Claims Act.

-Paul was a federal prosecutor for 10 years before serving as a civil trial attorney.
-He investigated and prosecuted more than a thousand felony cases involving corruption, drug trafficking/organized crime, human trafficking, money laundering, and violent crime.
-He has tried more than 50 jury and bench trials in federal court.
+Mr. Starita was a federal prosecutor for 10 years before serving as a civil trial attorney.
+He investigated and prosecuted more than 1,000 felony cases involving corruption, drug trafficking/organized crime, human trafficking, money laundering, and violent crime.
+He has tried more than 50 jury and bench trials in Federal court.

-Prior to joining the U.S. Attorney’s Office, Paul spent two years at a mid-size law firm in Newport Beach, California where he litigated land use claims for individual landowners and developers throughout Southern California.
+Prior to joining the U.S. Attorney’s Office, Mr. Starita spent two years at a mid-size law firm in Newport Beach, California, where he litigated land use claims for individual landowners and developers throughout Southern California.

-For 30 years, Paul proudly served our Nation as a United States Marine, on active duty and in the Reserve.
-He attained the rank of Colonel and served in various leadership and legal roles including Military Trial Judge and Appellate Judge on the Navy-Marine Corps Court of Criminal Appeals.
+For 30 years, Mr. Starita proudly served our nation as a U.S. Marine, on active duty and in the Reserve.
+He attained the rank of Colonel and served in various leadership and legal roles, including Military Trial Judge and Appellate Judge on the Navy-Marine Corps Court of Criminal Appeals.
 For many years, Mr. Starita also advised senior government officials on environmental compliance and litigation matters in the Marine Corps’ western region.